IFTTT/SparkleMotion/README.md

 ## Sparkle Motion and PageTransformer
 You can use Sparkle Motion instead of PageTransformer to play regular ViewPager page animations.
 One example is the `ZoomOutAnimation`, which takes the [PageTransformer implementation](http://developer.android.com/training/animation/screen-slide.html#pagetransformer) and implement as an Animation class.
 Simply apply this to the entire page to achieve the same effect.

-If you need to have a custom PageTrasnformer for your ViewPager while using Sparkle Motion, you need to call `SparkleMotionCompat.setPageTransformer(ViewPager, boolean, PageTransformer)` to set your PageTransformer.
+If you need to have a custom PageTransformer for your ViewPager while using Sparkle Motion, you need to call `SparkleMotionCompat.setPageTransformer(ViewPager, boolean, PageTransformer)` to set your PageTransformer.

 ## Contributing